 The Group has lease contracts for various items of land and Buildings, E1 Links and towers used in its operations.
-Leases of land and Buildings generally have lease terms between 2 to 3 years.
+Leases of land and Buildings generally have lease terms between 1 to 2 years while Leases of towers generally have lease terms between 2 to 3 years.
 The Group's obligations under its leases are secured by the lessor's title to the leases assets.
 Generally the Group is restricted from assigning and sub leasing the leased assets.